-PSY 252: Developmental Psychology (3 cr hrs) Learners in this course will gain a basic understanding of the biosocial, cognitive, and psychosocial development in humans from birth through adolescence, with additional emphasis on young adult through death.
+PSY 252: Developmental Psychology (3 cr hrs)

+Learners in this course will gain a basic understanding of the biosocial, cognitive, and psychosocial development in humans from birth through adolescence, with additional emphasis on young adult through death.
+Prerequisite: PSY 110.

-PSY 262: Social Psychology (3 cr hrs) The course explores the social factors in behavior of individuals and groups, including attitudes, leadership, personality, and culture.
+PSY 262: Social Psychology

+The course explores the social factors in behavior of individuals and groups, including attitudes, leadership, personality, and culture.
+Prerequisite: PSY 110.

-PSY 332: Biological Foundations of
+PSY 332: Biological Foundations of Psychology

-Psychology (3 cr hrs) The course offers an introduction to the study of the anatomy, physiology, and function of the nervous and endocrine systems, and their relationship to psychological issues.
+The course offers an introduction to the study of the anatomy, physiology, and function of the nervous and endocrine systems, and their relationship to psychological issues.
+Prerequisite PSY 110.

-PSY 352: Cognition (3 cr hrs) This course covers the psychological study of attention, pattern recognition, memory, language, reasoning, problem solving, and creativity.
+PSY 352: Cognition (3 cr hrs)

+This course covers the psychological study of attention, pattern recognition, memory, language, reasoning, problem solving, and creativity.
+Prerequisite: PSY 110.

-PSY 362: Personality Theories (3 cr hrs) The course provides an in-depth examination of the contemporary approaches to the psychological study of personality.
+PSY 362: Personality Theories (3 cr hrs)

+The course provides an in-depth examination of the contemporary approaches to the psychological study of personality.
+Prerequisite: PSY 110.

 PSY 400: Psychology Research Methods (3 cr hrs) The course is designed to provide learners the opportunity to study the theory and methodology of psychological research design, execution, and presentation of scientific research in psychology.
+Prerequisites: PSY 110 and MASC110.

-PSY 410: Emotion (3 cr hrs) The course offers a survey of the major historical and contemporary theories of human emotion, including biological, developmental, cognitive, and social perspectives.
+PSY 410: Emotion (3 cr hrs)

+The course offers a survey of the major historical and contemporary theories of human emotion, including biological, developmental, cognitive, and social perspectives.
+Prerequisite PSY 110

-PSY 420: Abnormal Psychology (3 cr hrs) The course provides an introduction to personality disorders and major psychiatric disorders.
+PSY 420: Abnormal Psychology (3 cr hrs)

+The course provides an introduction to personality disorders and major psychiatric disorders.
 The emphasis of the course is on theories of pathology and treatment.